Dropshipping tools

 Plus, it has an intuitive interface with visual cues, so you never feel lost when designing your e-commerce store.
 Shopify's main dashboard is also easy to navigate with everything you need in the left sidebar.

-With Amazon, all you have to do is follow the setup steps to register a store.
-After that, you need to upload your product information which includes:
+With Amazon, all you have to do is follow the configuration steps to register a store.
+After that, you'll need to upload your product information, which includes:

 While you're selling, Amazon has tools that make things simple and straightforward.
 For example, you can use FBA to get rid of shipping costs.